 Once you mark an effect as favorite, it will immediately appear in the Favorites section.

 Face Masks – this icon allows quick access to ManyCam’s Face Mask effects gallery.

-You can also search for effects within the ManyCam’s effects library and add new effects, and create new Effect folders (categories).
+You can also search for effects within the ManyCam’s effects library, add new effects, and create new Effect folders (categories).

 Here you have albums with your saved snapshots and recordings.